alb2001/SD-Remote/README.md

 You might need to install the full [SciTE v3 editor](https://www.autoitscript.com/site/autoit-script-editor/downloads/) to be able to read these directives when compiling by default.

+You will find the source [`Helpdesktool.au3`](src/Helpdesktool.au3) inside the `src` folder.

 ## False positives
 [AutoIt](https://www.autoitscript.com/site/) is a great and powerful scripting language that has been running around for years.
 Unfortunately, malware has been written using this scripting language and some Antivirus software might trigger alerts.
-An official wiki article can be found [here](https://www.autoitscript.com/wiki/AutoIt_and_Malware)
+Please read [AutoIt and Malware](https://www.autoitscript.com/wiki/AutoIt_and_Malware) for more information.

 ## Using another remote administration tool
 This tool acts as a frontend for [UltraVNC's viewer listen mode](https://uvnc.com/docs/uvnc-viewer/52-ultravnc-viewer-commandline-parameters.html) using the reverse connection capability where the viewer will accept incoming connections from a [UltraVNC](https://uvnc.com/) server.
 However, it can be altered to support any other remote administration tool that supports reverse connections as well, such as other VNC protocol based tools such as [TightVNC](https://www.tightvnc.com/), [TigerVNC](https://tigervnc.org/), and others.
 You will need to edit the source code to your needs, though.

 ## Installation and Deploying
-An installer script written in [InnoSetup](https://jrsoftware.org/isinfo.php) is included inside the `installer` folder.
+An installer script [`hdremotetool.iss`](installer/hdremotetool.iss) written in [InnoSetup](https://jrsoftware.org/isinfo.php) is included inside the `installer` folder.
 Use this to build your installer so you can deploy it on your users or customer's computers.
-Also, a compiled installer is also provided for testing.
+Also, a compiled installer is provided for testing.

 By default, this install script does not ask for a folder to install the software, and it adds the Start Menu and Desktop icon shortcuts.